BeeChains/ancientmanuscripts/README.md

 - [b-the-spirit.crypto](https://ipfs.io/ipfs/QmYpk2DdjnShgeBZUTJKnEgaEj7p1EciWikjP3Kb2Bh3yC/)
 - [myspiritwave](www.myspiritwave.xyz)

-You can email me here [BeSpirit247@protonmail.com](https://protonmail.com) - your feedback and contributions are welcome!
+You can email me here [bthespirit@protonmail.com](https://protonmail.com) - your feedback and contributions are welcome!

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [bthespirit](https://bthespirit.bandcamp.com/) for more details.
+Check out some of our vibes!!! [bthespirit](https://bthespirit.bandcamp.com/) for more details.